openmelody/mt-plugin-configassistant/README.md

+The Config Assistant plugin does many things:

-This plugin allows theme and plugin developers to easily surface a form within Movable Type for configuring their theme/plugin.
-In addition, it allows theme and plugin developers to define template tags by which they can access the values entered in by their users directly within their templates.
+* It allows theme and plugin developers to easily surface a form within Movable Type for configuring their theme/plugin.
+* It allows theme and plugin developers to define template tags by which they can access the values entered in by their users directly within their templates.
+* It helps users install a theme or plugin by copying static files into the `mt-static` folder, simplifying installation.
+* It provides a Theme Chooser to help users install and set up a theme, and provides theme designers with ways to communicate their theme capabilities and requirements, and makes upgrading themes easier.

 All this **without having to know perl or how to program at all**!